eliveli/TIL/StackEdit/test.md

 If not supplied, the ```master``` branch will be used.

 optional means not optional..
-If your repository branch name is 'main', you will see the alert in the below.
+If your repository branch name is 'main', you will see the alert below.
 ***HTTP 404 ERROR***

 ![http 404 error](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%803.PNG)

 In my case, I never had changed my repository branch name,  ***main*** the default name.
-And when I searched and get some information about ```how to use StackEdit```, there were no info about it.
+And when I searched and got some information about ```how to use StackEdit```, there were no info about it.
 They just told me that 'that is optional' and you don't need to write down in it.